mac-theobio/mac-theobio.github.io/covid-19/index.md

+---
+layout: page
+title: MacTheobio COVID research
+---

-# COVID-19 data analysis and forecasting at McMaster University
+# Data analysis and forecasting at McMaster University

 Our research group is led by three faculty who have been engaged in epidemiological modelling research for more then 20 years:
 - [Ben Bolker](https://ms.mcmaster.ca/~bolker/)